 I really enjoyed living up in the mountains with an unbeatable view, Vancouver’s mild winter, and my nearby community centre where I took fitness classes as well as a 3-month drawing class and gymnastics class.
 Public transport and car share services did not serve my area though, and monthly rentals were expensive, so I ended up buying a car (which I only managed to sell 6 months after leaving 😭).

-I attended some meetups while I was there but didn’t really make any friends.
+I attended some meetups while I was there but didn’t really make any friends (apparently it’s hard to make friends in Vancouevr).
 St Patrick’s weekend was around the corner and a German friend who I met in Da Nang in 2016 was in Edmonton so I popped over to celebrate it there.
 The consensus among his German friends and I were that Edmonton is the ugliest city in the world 😂 Yet somehow, the small city had a disproportionately large country music club, which I thoroughly enjoyed myself at.

 I spent the next week working in Calgary, and the weekend soaking in all of Banff’s beauty.
 It was my first time in both, and I loved them.
 Read more in my Calgary City Guide.